SebastianBach/full-stack/README.md

 * A Python based Flask web-app providing a web-interface for the above command line tool.
 * A docker container, containing the above Flask web-app.
 * A Python module, implemented using the Python C API.
+* A unit that for this Python module.

 ```mermaid
   flowchart TD;